emissary-ingress/emissary/docs/reference/edge-control.md

 ### Traffic Agent

-Any microservice running in a cluster with a traffic manager can opt in to intercept functionality by including the traffic agent in its pods.
+Any microservice running in a cluster with a traffic manager can opt in to intercept functionality by including the Traffic Agent in its pods.

 1. Since the Traffic Agent is built on Ambassador Edge Stack, it needs the same RBAC permissions that Ambassador does.
 The easiest way to provide this is to create a `ServiceAccount` in your service's namespace, bound to the `ambassador` `ClusterRole`: